Harry Wilson (halfback): Honors

+Wilson was named "Consensus All–American" in 1923.
+He was named "First Team All–American" in 1926.
+He was named "Third Team All–American" in 1924 and 1925.

-Other career
+Military career

+After graduating from West Point, Wilson joined the Army Air Corps.

-Wilson served in World War II.
-He was a part of the United States Air Force and retired as a colonel.
+Wilson served in World War II as part of Air Force.
+He flew 45 missions during the war as a bomber pilot He retired as a colonel.

 Personal life

-Wilson married Patricia.
-They had three daughters, Patricia M., Mary and Margaret.
+Wilson and his wife, Patricia, had three daughters: Patricia M., Mary, and Margaret.

-Later in life, Wilson lived in Smyrna Beach, Florida.
 He died on October 26, 1990.
 He was buried at St. Mary's Cemetery in Sharon, Pennsylvania.